 A taxable person should register for VAT upon the commencement of business in Nigeria.
 A taxable person will commence operations on the date it carries out its first transaction in Nigeria at the earliest of when it –

-(i) begins to market or first advertises its products or services for sale or
+(i) begins to market or first advertise its products or services for sale or

 (ii) obtains an operating license from a regulatory authority in Nigeria or